sam-hosseini/freelancing-in-finland/README.md

 **Steps**:

-* Contact the dental care provider and ask for an offer/contract for your company
+* Contact the dental care provider and ask for an offer/contract for your company.
-* Sign the contract and provide details of the person (you) to be included in the plan
+* Sign the contract and provide details of the person (you) to be included in the plan.
-* Book your checkups and/or procedures with your dentist
+* Book your checkups and/or procedures with your dental care provider's dentist.
 * Either pay yourself or with your company and include the payments into your accounting.

 ### Consider selling your personal work-related tools to your company